Q. Consider the following statements regarding Constitutional Provisions on Taxation:

 3. Central and state governments have concurrent power of taxation.

-4. The government has the right to levy and charge taxes on individuals and organizations and it does not need to be backed by a law.
+4. The government can levy and charge taxes on individuals and organizations without backing of a law.

 Answer: Only 1 & 2